wbcmedia/wbcmedia.github.io/draft.md

 - It ISN'T the 2 of hearts

 **_Norman_** : 2 of clubs? spades?
 Oh forget it, I should have picked someone who knew what they were doing, you're rubbish at this.
-Now ladies and gentlemen I'll need another volunteer please.

 - He returns to the stage and pulls out a big saw

+**_Norman_** : Now ladies and gentlemen I'll need another volunteer please.

 - The audience are not keen
 - He looks at Lord Naff, then at the saw, then back at Lord Naff